 The paper is structured as follows.
 We start with some technical preliminaries in Section~2.
-In Section~3 we introduce the causal modeling for predictive models and formally define the notion of direct causes in this context.
-Section 4 provides two assumptions under which direct causes can be discovered from data, along with algorithms for discovering these direct causes.
-We then show an independence rule that can be integrated into the discovery algorithm to further improve the efficiency in Section~5.
-Section~6 presents empirical results to demonstrate the effectiveness of the independence rule.
+In Section~3 we introduce the causal modeling for predictive models and formally define the notion of direct causes in the context.
+In Section 4 we propose two assumptions under which direct causes can be discovered from data, as well as algorithms for discovering the direct causes.
+We then show an independence rule that can be integrated into the algorithms to further improve the efficiency in Section~5.
+Section~6 presents empirical results that demonstrate the effectiveness of the independence rule.
 We close with some concluding remarks in Section~7.
-All proofs are included in the Appendix.